K-Mahfoudh/Sunspot-classificaiton/README.md

 # Sunspots classification

 This project is a computer vision task that aims to perform sunspot groups classification using deep learning algorithms.
 The models are based on a Resnet152 architecture and are fine-tuned in order to classify 2 types of images, Magnetogram and continuum.
-Each type images is split into 3 classes: Alpha, Beta and BetaX.
+Each type of images is split into 3 classes: Alpha, Beta and BetaX.

 ## Installation